truenas/documentation/content/CORE/System/Update/_index.md

 The update process does not proceed unless there is enough free space in the boot pool for the new update files.
 If a space warning is shown, go to **System > Boot** to remove unneeded boot environments.

+### Updates and Trains

+Cryptographically signed update files are used to update TrueNAS.
+Update files provide flexibility in deciding when to upgrade the system.
+Updates are installed in a new Boot Environment, giving you the opportunity to install and test an update, but revert to a previous Boot Environment in **System > Boot** if anything goes wrong.

+TrueNAS defines software branches, known as trains.
+There are several trains available for updates, but the web interface only displays trains that can be selected as an upgrade.

+Update trains are labeled with a numeric version followed by a short description.
+The current version receives regular bug fixes and new features.
+Supported older versions of TrueNAS only receive maintenance updates.
+See the [Software Development Life Cycle]({{< relref "SofDevLifecycle.md" >}}) for more details about the development and support timeline for TrueNAS versions.

+Several specific words are used to describe the type of train:

+**STABLE**: Bug fixes and new features are available from this train.
+Upgrades available from a STABLE train are tested and ready to apply to a production environment.

+**Nightlies**: Experimental train used for testing future versions of TrueNAS.

+**SDK**: Software Developer Kit train.
+This has additional tools for testing and debugging TrueNAS.

+{{< hint warning >}}
+The UI shows a warning when the currently selected train is not suited for production use.
+Before using a non-production train, be prepared to experience bugs or problems.
+Testers are encouraged to submit bug reports at https://jira.ixsystems.com.
+{{< /hint >}}

 ## TrueNAS Enterprise (HA)

 Updating a TrueNAS Enterprise system that is configured for High Availability (HA) has a slightly different flow from non-HA systems or TrueNAS Core.